wso2-attic/ballerina-integrator/README.md

 You can implement custom functions in Ballerina that do specific tasks.
 For this scenario, you need to have functions to deal with the MySQL database.

 The `endpoint` keyword in Ballerina refers to a connection with a remote service.
 In this case, the remote service is a MySQL database. `employeeDB` is the reference name for the SQL endpoint.
 The endpoint is initialized with an SQL connection.
-The rest of the code is just preparing SQL queries and executing them by calling the `update` action in the `ballerina.data.sql` package.
+The rest of the code is just preparing SQL queries and executing them by calling the `update` action in the `ballerina/data.sql` package.
 Finally, the status of the SQL operation is returned as a JSON file.

 ## <a name="testing"></a> Testing